The traps and pitfalls of developing an output-based agency fee model

 Economy of scale

-Today, or more specifically in 2015 (so it is potentially much worse) the average brand is producing 2000 – 3000 or more outputs per year.
+Today, or more specifically in 2015 (potentially much worse), the average brand is producing 2000 – 3000 or more outputs per year.
 What has driven the exponential growth in outputs?
 Social media and digital media and the desire for weekly or daily updates to feed the appetite for new content.

-So, the question is, if it takes 80 hours to produce one set of Facebook updates, how long does it take the agency to produce 10 sets, or 50 sets or 100 sets of Facebook updates?
-Well, clearly it depends on how they are produced.
-If you brief in a set of Facebook ads once a week for a year, that is 52 sets, assuming each set is basically originated each week.
-But if you brief in a whole year of Facebook updates at once and approve them all at once and produce them all at once and then dispatch them weekly, that could be a fraction of the time and price of doing this in a weekly cycle.
+So, the question is, if it takes 80 hours to produce one set of Facebook updates, how long does it take the agency to produce 10 sets, 50 sets or 100 sets of Facebook updates?
+Well, it depends on how they are produced.
+If you brief in a set of Facebook ads once a week for a year, that is 52 sets, assuming each set is originated each week.
+But if you brief in a whole year of Facebook updates at once, approve them all at once, produce them all at once, and then dispatch them weekly, that could be a fraction of the time and price of doing this in a weekly cycle.

 It gets complex.
-Except when you are able to move beyond simple statistics to develop an algorithm or formula for calculating the same.
+Except when you can move beyond simple statistics to develop an algorithm or formula for calculating the same.
 But more on that later.
-The issue is if you over or underestimate the economies of scale you end up paying too little or too much.
+If you overestimate the economies of scale, you pay too little or too much.
 Neither of which is the desired outcome.

 Assessing value

-Increasingly the industry is talking about the output fee model as a pricing or value model.
-That the desire is to move beyond the underlying cost of human resources, to develop a model based on the value of those outputs.
-We fully agree with this approach, but nonetheless, the first step is always based on understanding the current productivity and workload of the relationship in producing those specific outputs.
+Increasingly, the industry is talking about the output fee model as a pricing or value model.
+The desire is to move beyond the underlying cost of human resources and develop a model based on the value of those outputs.
+We fully agree with this approach, but the first step is always to understand the current productivity and workload of the relationship in producing those specific outputs.

-Our first step in setting output based fees is to assess the current level of productivity in the relationship, to allow advertisers and their agencies to be able to identify and discuss ways to improve this before moving to an output based fee model.
+Our first step in setting output-based fees is to assess the current level of productivity in the relationship.
+This allows advertisers and their agencies to identify and discuss ways to improve this before moving to an output-based fee model.

 Calculating agency fees

-As mentioned, TrinityP3 and Farmer & Co have a significant data sample from many agencies and many markets across the wide range of advertiser categories and agency types.
-But beyond simply providing a statistical view of the data, we have been able to model the data to develop a formula or algorithm that allows us to accurately calculate the resource requirements for a specific scope of work or combinations of agency outputs based on these Scope MetricsTM.
+As mentioned, TrinityP3 has a significant data sample from many agencies and many markets across a wide range of advertiser categories and agency types.
+But beyond simply providing a statistical view of the data, we have been able to model the data to develop a formula or algorithm that allows us to accurately calculate the resource requirements for a specific scope of work or combinations of agency outputs based on the Verificom tools.

-Using these formulas and the addition of specific variables to define the relationship, we can accurately calculate the workload of a particular output.
-What that means is while we acknowledge that a television brand ad or a promotional television campaign is not the same for every advertiser and every agency partner, we can calculate and adjust the output model to the specifics of the current relationship.
+Using these formulas and adding specific variables to define the relationship, we can accurately calculate the workload of a particular output.
+While we acknowledge that a television brand ad or a promotional television campaign is not the same for every advertiser and every agency partner, we can calculate and adjust the output model to the specifics of the current relationship.

-But that is just one of the many things that the Scope Metric TM model can allow us to do.
+But that is just one of the many things that the Verificom tools can allow us to do.
 You can find out the others here.
 It can even help us assess the value of your agency fees past, present and future.

 And if you are developing your own output-based or value-pricing model and wanted to have us assess it to ensure you are not falling for any one of the many traps and pitfalls, we are happy to do that too.